2025-1-NADS3/Projeto1/documentos/Entrega 2/UX/Documentação.md

 ---

-> 💡 **Dica:** Use o botão "Present" no canto superior direito do Figma para simular a navegação real entre as telas do app.
+> 💡 **Dica:** Use o botão "Present" no canto superior direito do Figma para simular a navegação real entre as telas do app.😊

+## 📌 Autores
+Desenvolvido por:
+<a href="https://www.linkedin.com/in/alexandra-christine-silva-590092257">Alexandra Christine </a>,<a href="https://www.linkedin.com/in/gabrielly-cintra/">Gabrielly Cintra de Jesus	</a>, <a href="https://linkedin.com/in/hebert-/">Hebert dos Reis Esteves	</a>, <a href="https://www.linkedin.com/in/jos%C3%A9-almeida-80063a256/">José Bento Almeida Gama </a>.